 I eventually created my own experience by running Google Ads to a lead generation funnel, in a health niche.
 After collecting people’s email, leads would get fed into email automation that would eventually sell one of my self-published book on Amazon (this book doesn’t exist anymore).
 I ended up doing something similar with Facebook Ads and affiliate marketing.

 This self-created experience communicated that I knew what I was doing during my first interviews.
 I brought a binder with printed out sheets of my Google Ads and Facebook Ads experience to the interview I got my entry-level job at.

 I never asked, but I have a feeling I was hired because I was one of (if not the only) who brought experience to the table (literally).

 My point is, if you can’t help friends or family with their Google Ads accounts, or work on their SEO, you may have to get creative to gain experience.
 This experience is necessary (in my opinion) as more people are finding out about the opportunities in digital marketing.

 My best advice to take Seth’s course and focus on learning Google Ads PPC or SEO (both if you can) as these are the skills most in demand.

-That’s it for my Digital Marketing Blueprint review guys and gals.
+That’s it for my review of Digital Marketing Career Blueprint guys and gals.
 If I didn't cover something you wanted to know about Seth's digital marketing career course let me know in the comments below.

 PS.
 Don't forget to message me to get your bonus if you decide to get Seth's course!